Fiddlers flock to the High Country for App State Old-Time Fiddlers Convention

 Not all the attendees were playing music at the convention.
-Instrument makers and those who refurbish the musicians implements the sold their wares throughout the convention halls and shared their knowledge about buying, selling, caring for and rehabbing the favorite instruments of the musicians.
+Instrument makers and those who refurbish the musicians’ implements old their wares throughout the convention halls and shared their knowledge about buying, selling, caring for and rehabbing the favorite instruments of the musicians.

 (0) comments